 EJ: This year at FACE I would like to share everything that I know about the lineage and working methods of the old masters and how throughout the centuries painters have passed down information and traditions in whose evolution we are still partaking today.

-Can’t make it to FACE?
-Then check out this 7-hour art video workshop by Eric Johnson, titled Rembrandt Secrets Revealed:
+Related > Check out this 7-hour art video workshop by Eric Johnson, titled Rembrandt Secrets Revealed: